 (iii) Administrative support shall be provided, which includes but is not limited to: access to the University computer networks, telephones or when reasonably requested the provision of photocopying facilities; and administrative and operational assistance as negotiated by the Parties.
 AUPISA shall be responsible for paying the costs of usage of these services.

-(iv) AUPISA and affiliated bodies to AUPISA shall be granted the same privileges of booking and using AUSA rooms and facilities as AUSA affiliated clubs and societies.
+(iv) AUPISA and affiliated bodies to AUPISA shall be granted the same privileges of booking and using AUSA rooms and facilities as AUSA Officially Recognised Student Groups.

 (v) All intellectual and tangible property of AUPISA, held in the space agreed by AUSA, remains the property of AUPISA.